dosbox-staging/dosbox-staging/scripts/run-tests.md

-Binaries that support these tests (such as the hypothetical `testvesa.exe`) are not present in source-control, therefore they must be downloaded, generated (perhaps compiled), or derived (such as encoding an mp3 from a wav) using a setup Bash script, in the form of `setup-*.sh`.
+Binaries that support these tests (such as the hypothetical `testvesa.exe`) are not present in source-control, therefore they must be downloaded, generated (perhaps compiled), or derived (such as encoding an mp3 from a wav) using a setup Bash script, in the form of `setup*.sh`.

-These `setup-*.sh` scripts can exist inside a given test-case directory, however in the case where a DOS program can support more than one theme of testing, we have opted to download and extract them in the `contrib/test-cases/common` directory and use relative symlinks to those directories in the specific test-case directory.
+These `setup*.sh` scripts can exist inside a given test-case directory, however in the case where a DOS program can support more than one theme of testing, we have opted to download and extract them in the `contrib/test-cases/common` directory and use relative symlinks to those directories in the specific test-case directory.

-If you're working with the source tree, simply launch `contrib/test-cases/common/setup-tests.sh` to setup the existing binary packages and work with them, or add your own `setup-*.sh` script in `contrib/test-cases/common`.
+If you're working with the source tree, simply launch `contrib/test-cases/common/setup-tests.sh` to setup the existing binary packages and work with them, or add your own `setup*.sh` script in `contrib/test-cases/common`.

 ## Source Control

 The `contrib/test-cases/*` sub-directories are largely excluded in the repository's root `.gitignore` because testing may generate ephemeral files or biniaries not suitable for tracking in SCM, Therefore, please explicitly add any source files, text files, scripts, or documentation that've written in your test-case sub-directory to ensure it's part of your commit/PR.

 For example, if you've added a directory symlink to `../common/<some-package>`, then please explicitly add your symlink.